The Sordid Little Secret About Hearing Care Networks

 Hearing aid choice is critical for both members and providers.
 More than 80% of hearing care providers rate it important to have a wide range or product choices for their patients, and close to 90% believe they should be able to choose whichever hearing aid best serves their patients.[1]

 Regarding utilization, let me make one important point.
 Health plan leaders often perceive “utilization” as a dirty word because it equates to higher costs.
 For a hearing benefit, however, increased utilization makes sense.
 Because health plans often have a copay/PMPM benefit in which costs are capped, you want as much utilization as possible to maximize its value.
 Plus, hearing care represents a lower-cost expense than other benefits, and it can have a significant positive impact on chronic health conditions and comorbidities related to untreated hearing loss.
-I encourage you to read an article on this topic by Scott Kosinski, our Vice President of Sales and Account Management.
+For more information on this topic, read this article.

 Hearing benefits: What members want